-Connector Description Mouse connector Used to attach a mouse, trackball, or other pointing device that uses a standard mouse connector.
-Parallel connector Used to attach a parallel printer, parallel scanner, or other devices that use a 25-pin parallel connector.
+Connector Description USB connectors Used to attach a device that requires a Universal Serial Bus (USB) connection, such as a USB keyboard, USB mouse, USB scanner or USB printer.
+If you have more than eight USB devices, you can purchase a USB hub, which you can use to connect additional USB devices.
 Ethernet connector Used to attach an Ethernet cable for a local area network (LAN).
 Note: To operate the computer within FCC Class B limits, use a Category 5 Ethernet cable.
+Serial connector Used to attach an external modem, serial printer, or other devices that use a 9-pin serial connector.
+Parallel connector Used to attach a parallel printer, parallel scanner, or other devices that use a 25-pin parallel connector.
 Audio line in connector Used to receive audio signals from an external audio device, such as a stereo system.
 When you attach an external audio device, a cable is connected between the audio line out connector of the device and the audio line in connector of the computer.
 Audio line out connector Used to send audio signals from the computer to external devices, such as powered stereo speakers (speakers with built-in amplifiers), headphones, multimedia keyboards, or the audio line in connector on a stereo system or other external recording device.
-USB connectors Used to attach a device that requires a Universal Serial Bus (USB) connection, such as a USB scanner or USB printer.
-If you have more than six USB devices, you can purchase a USB hub, which you can use to connect additional USB devices.
-Serial connector Used to attach an external modem, serial printer, or other devices that use a 9-pin serial connector.
-Keyboard connector Used to attach a keyboard that uses a standard keyboard connector.